 To learn more about all seven principles of Leave No Trace, read more here.

 The trailhead for the Cascade Canyon Trail begins at the Jenny Lake Trailhead.
 You will first take a shuttle boat across Jenny Lake to the trailhead.
 You will be required to pay a small fee for this boat and the line can get long if not here early.
-Once back on land, you’ll quickly pass by a number of picturesque landmarks, including Hidden Falls and Inspiration Point.
-Below is Inspiration Point.

-There’s not one thing to see at the end of the 9.1 mile trail, unless you continue further past the fork in the trail.
-If you head right at the fork, you will hit Lake Solitude, but this will be a 14.7 mile day.
 If you aren’t looking to do a 10-15 mile day, just find a spot along the trail in the canyon for a nice lunch.
-Below was my picturesque lunch spot.
-While here, keep your eyes peeled for moose and even the occasional grizzly bear.
+Below was my beautiful lunch spot.
+While here, keep your eyes peeled for moose and even the occasional bear.

 Trail: Cascade Canyon Trail